code0monkey1/clean-architecture-typescript-learn/README.md

         ```

-    1. Now we create a script  in our `package.json` file for linting using `eslint`
+    1. Now we create a script  in our `package.json` file for linting using `eslint`.
+In this file , we re-use the existing information in the `.gitignore` file to avoid linting the ignored files.

      ```json
       \\package.json